Importance of reading newspapers for Verbal ability preparationRahul Singh

 Importance of reading newspapers for Verbal ability preparation:

 It won’t be wrong to say that newspapers are a vital component of life.
 They are the only source through which we get a concise overview of the happening around the world.
 While news channels also provide us with this information, the habit of reading gets instilled with the help of newspapers.
 This is why students, especially those preparing for competitive exams, have a huge benefit from reading newspapers.

-From the point of verbal ability preparation of CAT and other entrance exams, giving mocks and sectional tests is fine, but in order to master the skill of cracking reading comprehension questions, aspirants need to develop this habit.
+From the point of verbal ability preparation for CAT and other entrance exams, giving mocks and sectional tests is fine, but to master the skill of cracking reading comprehension questions, aspirants need to develop this habit.
 Only by consistently reading newspapers every day, you can see an improvement in your VARC section, but that is sure to happen.
 Read on to understand more about the importance of reading newspapers for Verbal ability preparation.

 Why is reading newspapers important for Verbal Ability?

 Apart from increasing your knowledge about current affairs, reading newspapers will also help you in a lot of areas: